shresthagrawal/learnp2p/1/introduction.md

 * ***Write*** your own modules and use them in combination with the already existing modules effectively.

-And so if we revise what Libp2p is - _its not another `n+1th` protocol_ to support p2p networking but a standard library allowing us to easily and effectively _use the existing `n` protocols_.
+And so if we revise what Libp2p is - _its not another `n+1th` protocol_ to support p2p networking but a standard library allowing us to easily and effectively _use all the existing `n` protocols_.

 Let's proceed into understanding the first subsystem - **Transports**.